alphagov/email-alert-api/docs/matching-content-to-subscriber-lists.md

 - `links`
 - `tags`

-Only one of these should be used on a given subscriber list; `tags` is deprecated.
-They can also both be empty `{}` if they aren't needed.

 These fields contain a JSON object which maps keys to arrays of values, similar to the links hash on a content item.
 For example: